coelhomarcus/coelhomarcus/README.md

 - 📱 Typesetting Language: HTML; CSS;

 ### Professional Experience 👨‍💻
-- 🦎 **Exception Jr**: Junior Enterprise at the University of Southern and Southeastern Pará, working as a Full Stack Developer.
+- 🦎 **Exception Jr**: Junior Enterprise at the Federal University of Southern and Southeastern Pará, working as a Full Stack Developer.